 Beaumont’s priorities for World Rugby are “continuing to protect players, preserving integrity, enhancing global competition, optimising partnerships and empowering and strengthening unions."
 Following a wildly successful Rugby World Cup in England in 2015, rugby’s international focus switches to the Olympic sevens tournament in Rio, with the 2019 World Cup in Japan also seen as crucial in terms of promoting the game to new markets.
 (And a red letter day for USA Rugby at the moment of Bill’s election – with the US being elected as permanent member of the Global Executive Committee… giving the US a voice in the development of the game for the first time.)

 In the other football code, for the first time ever a woman and a non-European has been appointed FIFA Secretary General.
-Fatma Samba Diouf Samoura from Senegal is a 21 year veteran of the United Nations, currently the UN Development Program’s representative in Nigeria, coordinating the activities of 2,000 staff members, and evaluating the security, political and socio-economic situation and trends in Africa’s most populous country.
+Fatma Samba Diouf Samoura from Senegal is a 21 year veteran of the United Nations, currently the UN Development Programme’s representative in Nigeria, coordinating the activities of 2,000 staff members, and evaluating the security, political and socio-economic situation and trends in Africa’s most populous country.
 FIFA have sought new perspectives and skills from outside the traditional pool of football managers – a wise move given the turmoil in the sport at the top level.
 Notes FIFA President Gianni Infantino, “Fatma is a woman with international experience and vision who has worked on some of the most challenging issues of our time.
 She has a proven ability to build and lead teams, and improve the way organisations perform.
 Importantly for FIFA, she also understands that transparency and accountability are at the heart of any well-run and responsible organisation.”

 Image attribute/source: Bill Beaumont / leisureopportunities.co.uk / Fatma Samba Diouf Samoura / pulse.ng